 In the group, we had a business owner with a company in the education space nearing one million dollars in revenue, an attorney who owned her own legal practice, a finance professional, a marketing and social media manager, two project managers, a social worker, a large-firm corporate attorney, and an NFL nutritionist.
 I was astounded that this need for community resonated deeply across so many professions.

-This got me thinking: if all of these professionals were also looking for community, could the same questions can be asked of business too?
+This got me thinking: if all of these professionals were also looking for community, could the same questions be asked of business too?
 What does community in the workplace mean?
 Are there pockets of communities within our organization that are not as cohesive as they could be?
-Most importantly, how can organizations create powerful communities that encourage loyalty and career longevity?
+Most importantly, how can organizations create powerful communities that encourage loyalty, career longevity, and staff appreciation?

 Creation, Maintenance, and Community Growth in the Workplace